Asymptotically Unbiased Synthetic Control Methods by Moment Matching: Introduction

 \section{Introduction}

-Synthetic control methods \citep[SCMs,][]{AbadieGardeazabal2003,AbadieDiamondHainmueller2010} have gained attention as a crucial tool for causal inference in comparative case studies across several fields, including economics, statistics, and machine learning.
-According to \citet{AtheyImbens2017}, SCMs are \textquotedblleft \textit{arguably the most important innovation in the policy evaluation literature in the last 15 years}\textquotedblright due to their \textquotedblleft \textit{the simplicity of the idea, and the obvious improvement over the standard methods}.\textquotedblright

-SCMs posit a scenario in which there are multiple units, with one unit being subject to a policy intervention (treated unit), at a certain time period, while the rest are not (untreated units).
-The focus is on estimating the causal effect of the treated unit, i.e., the difference between its observed factual and unobserved counterfactual outcome.
-Untreated units are used to account for unobserved trends in the outcome over time that are unrelated to the effect of the policy intervention.
-The key insight is that an optimally weighted average of the untreated units, referred to as the synthetic control (SC) unit, provides a more appropriate estimate of the counterfactual than estimating the counterfactual using only the treated unit.
+Synthetic control methods \citep[SCMs,][]{AbadieGardeazabal2003,AbadieDiamondHainmueller2010} have emerged as a crucial tool for program evaluation in comparative case studies across disciplines such as economics, statistics, and machine learning.
+In SCMs, there are multiple units, where one unit receives a policy intervention (treated unit) at a certain time while the remaining unitts remain untreated.
+The objective is to estimate the treatment effect for the treated unit, defined as the difference between its observed factual outcome and its unobserved counterfactual outcome.
+Untreated units help account for unobserved trends in the outcome over time that are unrelated to the policy intervention.
+The key idea is that an optimally weighted combination of the untreated units, referred to as the synthetic control (SC) unit, serves as an appropriate estimate of the counterfactual outcome.
 See Figure~\ref{fig:illustration} for an illustration.
-SCMs have been applied in a variety of settings, such as the effect of terrorism on GDP \citep{AbadieGardeazabal2003} and the decriminalization of indoor prostitution \citep{Cunningham2017}.

-For instance, \citet{AbadieDiamondHainmueller2010} uses SCMs to study a causal effect of a comprehensive tobacco control program implemented in California in 1988.
-Smoking rates in California decreased following the program's implementation, but it was unclear if this decrease was a result of the program or a long-term trend.
-To investigate the causal effect, as untreated units, they use annual per-capita cigarette sales data across several states that did not implement a similar tobacco control program.
-They then applied SCMs to estimate California's counterfactual outcome: the smoking rate in California in 1989 if the tobacco control program had not been implemented.
-For further details, also see \citet{Abadie2021}.
+SCMs have been widely applied in various empirical studies, such as evaluating the impact of terrorism on GDP \citep{AbadieGardeazabal2003} and the decriminalization of indoor prostitution \citep{Cunningham2017}.
+For instance, \citet{AbadieDiamondHainmueller2010} applies SCM to study the treatment effect of a comprehensive tobacco control program implemented in California in 1988.
+While smoking rates in California declined following the program’s implementation, it remained unclear whether this decrease was attributable to the policy.
+For estimating the treatment effect, annual per-capita cigarette sales data from states that did not implement a similar tobacco control program were used as untreated units.
+SCM was then applied to construct California’s counterfactual outcome, representing the smoking rate in the absence of the tobacco control program.